trebisky/Fire3/Boot_NSIH/README.md

 This is part of understanding how the s5p6818 SoC on the NanoPi Fire3 boots.

+The most interesting thing here is probably nsih.txt, which is my annotated disassembly of nsih.bin.
+All the rest are tools that led to this.

 This is a research and reverse engineering project.
 It began with Github project "s5p6818_spl" by Metro94.